 - Anti-virus Program - the program aims to protect jobs with employers directly affected by government restrictions connected with COVID-19.
 A wage allowance will be provided by the Labor Office of the Czech Republic based on an application submitted by the employer.
-The original proposal of five modes has been merged into two modes (Government order from 31/03/2020).
+The applicability of both modes was extended to the end of 2020 and will cover costs for October, November and December.

 - Mode A:

-- In the case of quarantine, the employee receives compensation of 60 % calculated from his average reduced income (the cause of the problem is on the employee´s side);
+- In the case of quarantine, the employee receives compensation of 80 % calculated from the average reduced income (the cause of the problem is on the employee´s side);

 - In the case of business closure due to the Government´s order, the employee receives 100 % of his average salary (the cause of the problem is on the employer´s side);